-When you are living on a shoe string, and money is a constant struggle at the best of times, Christmas becomes more than a chance to treat your loved ones and surprise them on the special day.
+When you are living on a shoestring, and money is a constant struggle at the best of times, Christmas becomes more than a chance to treat your loved ones and surprise them on a special day.
 It becomes a hurdle, often more depressing than joyful.
-It is far fetched from the stereotypical affair portrayed by commercial Christmas adverts, where happy families gather round the tables of comfortable homes, gleefully opening gifts amidst lavish decorations.
+It is far-fetched from the stereotypical affair portrayed by commercial Christmas adverts, where happy families gather around the tables of comfortable homes, gleefully opening gifts amidst lavish decorations.
 For so many caught in poverty, it's simply not reality.
 And on top of that, our email inboxes are full of messages from stores telling us what to buy as gifts to make the 'perfect' Christmas.
 When times are hard and this kind of spending is out of reach, it can make you feel as though you are firmly on the outside whilst everyone else is enjoying the festivities.

 In short, it can make you feel like a failure, and that is enough to make any struggling single parent feel depressed.
-And it's no wonder, when the average UK consumer spends a whopping £432 on gifts at Christmas, and the average family around £800 (Telegraph, 2015).
+And it's no wonder when the average UK consumer spends a whopping £432 on gifts at Christmas, and the average family around £800 (Telegraph, 2015).
 To many single parents, and indeed any family on a low income, spending on this level is a pie-in-the-sky dream.
-Living on the breadline, with no savings, often means there is simply no spare money for splashing out on anything extra.
-But parents on low incomes don't love their children any less, so instead they are left feeling saddened; regretful that they can't do for their children what other parents do for theirs.
+Living on the breadline with no savings often means there is simply no spare money for splashing out on anything extra.
+But parents on low incomes don't love their children any less, so instead, they are left feeling saddened and regretful because they can't do for their children what other parents do for theirs.
 Many parents sink into debt, using credit cards in a bid to make Christmas special.
-But that can be a dangerous solution with spiralling consequences, and is best avoided.
+But that can be a dangerous solution with spiraling consequences and is best avoided.

 1. Put Tiny Amounts of Money Aside All Year Round

 It's actually quite surprising how quickly small change can add up.
-I once cashed in all the old change I had stashed away, and it totalled £129.
-Although that was probably collected over a fairly long period of time, it shows how much money you can have without realising.
+I once cashed in all the old changes I had stashed away, and it totalled £129.
+Although that was probably collected over a fairly long period of time, it shows how much money you can have without realizing it.

 2. Sell Something